BrainStormYourWayIn/sierra/docs/python-features.md

 autoPrettify()
 ```

 Here, you first display the image and give it an attribute `usemap`, then you enter in four lists that contain the attributes of the three areas to be covered, open the `<map>` tag and map it to the attribute `usemap` given to the image.
 Then you do a simple for loop and unpack each item in the lists with `zip()`, open the `<area>` tag and simply use f-strings to enter in four different attributes to three different `<area>` tags which all come under `<map>`!
 So instead of manually entering in every single tag and attribute, you've used Python's list and for loop to get the job done.

 ## Python Functions

-With Sierra, using and displaying outputs of Python functions on your web application is made easy as cake
+With Sierra, using and displaying outputs of Python functions on your web application is made easy as cake.
 Here's an example of scraping a webpage with requests, given it's URL, and displaying all text within the `<p>` tag:

 ```python
 from sierra import *